 - Reduce the operational costs of the public administrations.

 - Support better living, create more opportunities, support stronger and more cohesive communities

 - Improve the quality of life overall for all residents

 By 2050 more than 6 billion people are expected to live in cities.
 Cities are hubs for cultural and economic activities.
 They are the engines of economic growth.
 But the development was not always “smart,” sacrificing health conditions, for instance, for greater productivity.

 Cities are complex systems that are difficult to understand without the right information.
 We need to create cities that address people’s needs.
-That means learning city challenges by studying the people who use them.
-With Internet of Things (IoT), it will help us rethink how we monitor, measure and manage cities so we can make them healthier places for their inhabitants.
+That means learning about city challenges by studying the people who use them.
+The Internet of Things (IoT), will help us rethink how we monitor, measure, and manage cities so we can make them healthier places for their inhabitants.
 Cities are complicated and have their own set of challenges, such as:

 - Multiple authorities and commercial parties manage them.